Andre-devv/LSDIPro-SilkMoth/README.md

 ## 8. Installing from Source

 1. Run `pip install src/` to install
-2. (Optional) Run `python -m unittest discover -s src/silkmoth/test -p "*.py"` to execute unit tests

 ---